Shruti-Richa/Twitter-frontend-clone/readme.md

 This repository contains the frontend code for a Twitter clone web application, built using **HTML** and **CSS**.
 The project emulates the core features and design of Twitter, providing a static, responsive layout that showcases timelines, tweets, and user profiles.

-## Live Demo

-You can view the live demo of the project [here](https://shruti-richa.github.io/Twitter-frontend-clone/).

 ## Features